aws-amplify/amplify-ios-samples/PhotoSharing/README.md

 ### Update profile image

-Besides posting image, you can also update your profile image.
+Besides posting an image, you can also update your profile image.

 (see ConfirmProfileImageViewModel for example code):